 To date he has released 11 CDs including 7 different chamber music formations for the German Labels Deutsche Grammophon, Kreuzberg Records, Acoustic Music Records as well as Credia International (Universal) and Ethnoclassics.

-One of his latest collaborations on his mission to expand the guitar’s repertoire is the album Canto Antigo – a compilation of new folk song arrangements for violin and two guitars by Vincent Lindsey-Clark (England), Laurie Randolph (USA), Stephen Whittington (Australia), Jaime Zenamon (Brazil) and Richard Charlton (Australia), which he recorded with violinist Zia Hyun-Su Shin and guitarist Lee Song-Ou for Credia Classics (Universal Music) in 2015.
+One of his latest collaborations on his mission to expand the guitar’s repertoire is the album Canto Antigo – a compilation of new folk song arrangements by Vincent Lindsey-Clark (England), Laurie Randolph (USA), Stephen Whittington (Australia), Jaime Zenamon (Brazil) and Richard Charlton (Australia), which he recorded with violinist Zia Hyun-Su Shin and guitarist Lee Song-Ou for Credia Classics (Universal Music) in 2015.
 The Persian Art Music CD Didar – Live in Berlin with Majid Derakhshani (Composition, Tar, Voice), Thea Nielsen (Flute) and Amir Abbas Zare (Daf) is another one of his ventures discovering new horizons.
 His Deutsche Grammophon recording of Schubert’s song cycle Winterreise in Ludger Vollmer’s arrangement for viola (Richard Yongjae O’Neill) and two guitars topped the South Korean classical charts for three months after its release in early October 2007.
 Further key collaborations include projects with Korean guitarist Lee Song-Ou, Australian clarinettist Peter Handsworth and his Berlin based quintet Tango Concertante.

-Oliver Fartach-Naini holds degrees from the University of the Arts Berlin (Performance & Pedagogy), the Academy of Music and Theatre ‘Felix Mendelssohn Bartholdy’ in Leipzig (Music Performance) and was awarded his PhD (Music) from the University of Adelaide.
+Oliver Fartach-Naini holds degrees from the University of the Arts Berlin (Performance & Pedagogy), the Academy of Music and Theatre ‘Felix Mendelssohn Bartholdy’ in Leipzig (Music Performance) and was awarded his PhD from the University of Adelaide.